 11bf editor: Modify Line 61-65 page 149 under subclause 9.3.1.19.1 (i.e., General) in IEEE802.11be D2.3 as following:

-The VHT/HE/Ranging NDP Announcement frame has three four variants, the VHT NDP Announcement frame, the HE NDP Announcement frame, and the Ranging NDP Announcement frame, and the EHT NDP Announcement frame.
-The three four formats are distinguished by the setting of the NDP Announcement Type Variant subfield in the Sounding Dialog Token field.
+The VHT/HE/Ranging NDP Announcement frame has three four five variants, the VHT NDP Announcement frame, the HE NDP Announcement frame, and the Ranging NDP Announcement frame, the Sensing NDP Annoucement frame, and the EHT NDP Announcement frame.
+The three four five formats are distinguished by the setting of the NDP Announcement Type Variant subfield in the Sounding Dialog Token field and the presence or absence of the STA Info field with AID subfield equal to 2045 (i.e., Special AID) with its B31 set to 1 (see Table 9-42a and Table 9-42ab).
+The STA Info field with AID subfield equal to 2045 is always present in a Sensing NDP Announcement frame and it is transmitted as the first STA Info field.
+The STA Info field with AID subfield equal to 2045 is not present in the Ranging NDP Announcement frame used for TB ranging measurement exchange but it is present in the non-TB ranging measurement exchange.

 11bf editor: Modify Line 7-17 page 150 of text in IEEE802.11be D2.3 as following:

 The VHT/HE/Ranging NDP Announcement frame contains at least one STA Info field.
 If the VHT/HE/Ranging NDP Announcement frame contains only one STA Info field (#13542) with a value less than 2008 in the AID11 subfield, (#11993)then in the case of VHT, or HE or EHT NDP Announcement frames the RA field is set to the address of the STA (#12540) addressed in the only STA Info field of this NDP Announcement frame that can provide feedback (see 10.37.5.2 (Rules for VHT sounding protocol sequences), 26.7 (HE sounding operation), 35.7 (EHT sounding operation)), while in the case of Ranging NDP Announcement frames, the RA address is set to the address of the RSTA or ISTA that is the intended recipient of the frame.
+In the case of Sensing NDP Announcement frames, the RA address is set to the address of the AP or non-AP STA that is the intended recipient of the frame.
 If the VHT/HE/Ranging NDP Announcement frame contains more than one STA Info field(#13542) with a value less than 2008 in the AID11 subfield, then the RA field is set to the broadcast address.

 11bf editor: Modify the Table 9-42a in Line 54-65 page 150 of IEEE802.11be D2.3 as following: